Collapseless/Python-CorrectMistake/README.md

 # Python-CorrectMistake
 Automatically correct errors in sentences
 # Do not know why it can not run on Internet.
-So you need install to run.
+So you need install it to run on your computer